 It can also occur during sleep, particularly when you’re in a deep sleep.
-This can happen to anyone, but is more common in older adults.
+Though it can happen to anyone, it’s more common in older adults.

 Sinus bradycardia can also occur along with sinus arrhythmia.
-Sinus arrhythmia is when the timing between heartbeats is irregular.
-For example, someone with sinus arrhythmia can have variation of the heartbeats when they inhale and exhale.
+Sinus arrhythmia happens when the timing between sinus heartbeats is irregular.
+For example, in someone with sinus arrhythmia, the timing between heartbeats

-Sinus bradycardia and sinus arrhythmia can commonly occur during sleep.
+Both sinus bradycardia and sinus arrhythmia may commonly occur during sleep.
 Sinus bradycardia can be a sign of a healthy heart.
 But it can also be a sign of a failing electrical system.
 For example, older adults may develop a sinus node that doesn’t work to generate electrical impulses reliably or fast enough.

 - damage that occurs to the heart through things like aging, heart surgery, heart disease, and heart attack

 - conditions that cause inflammation around the heart, such as pericarditis or myocarditis

 - electrolyte imbalance, particularly of potassium,

 - underlying conditions, such as obstructive sleep apnea and underactive thyroid, or hypothyroidism